ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/creative-win-soundblasterX-katana.markdown

 banner-img: "creative_comp_image.jpg"
 hero-header: "A Sound BlasterX Katana, complete with a year's Spotify Membership"
 competition-description: "Creative Labs UK introduces their amazing Sound BlasterX Katana, the award-winning Under Monitor Audio System.
-With it, you won't just get amazing sound quality, you'll get style too."
+With it, you won't just get amazing sound quality, you'll get style too.
+With this, an amazing 1-year Spotify membership, in the competition originally hosted on Capital FM and promoted by Expressly"
 hero-subheader: ""

 title: ""